 Public Facilities and Utilities

 Yellow Springs has a history of long-term public utility and infrastructure planning.
-Over the past 30 years the community has consistently opted to be self-reliant and retain public ownership of the water, sewer, and electric utilities.
-Environmental and economic sustainability are often key considerations when determining future public utility and infrastructure investments.
+Over the past 30 years, the community has consistently opted to be self-reliant and retain public ownership of the water, sewer and electric utilities.
+Environmental and economic sustainability of the utility systems are often key considerations when determining future public utility and infrastructure investments.

-Like most communities, the Village is dealing with the effects of aging infrastructure.
-The most pressing issue is stormwater infiltration into the sanitary sewer system.
+Fortunately, the Village does not have a combined sanitary and storm system; they are separate infrastructure systems.
+However, the Village is dealing with the effects of aging infrastructure, particularly storm water infiltration, into the sanitary sewer system.
 Water infiltration during significant rain events causes a spike in the amount of water sent to the wastewater treatment plant, occasionally exceeding its processing capacity.
 In wetter months, the plant treats approximately 880,000 GPD, compared to 300,000 GPD during dryer summer months.

 Additionally, the Village should continue to encourage downspouts and sump pump disconnections from the sanitary sewer system.
-While this was a common practice, changes to environmental regulations coupled with increased demands on the waster water treatment system, mean these connections directly impact the effluent discharge that occurs during heavy rain events.
+While this was a common practice, changes to environmental regulations and an increased demand on the waste water treatment system means these connections should not be allowed to directly impact the effluent discharge occurring during heavy rain events.

 During the public engagement process, a few residents expressed concerns about flooding during rain events.
 As described above, the Village does not have a combined sanitary and storm sewer system.
 The storm water system is a complex network of ditches, swales, catch basins and pipes that empty into swales, directing the runoff to the Little Miami River or Yellow Springs Creek.